 There is actually a third option, too, semi-gloss.
 This is closer to gloss than it is too matte, so it isn’t strictly in-between the two.
 It handles lighting better and does not show fingerprints as much.

 So, these might perform better on an outside cinema board than both the gloss and matte finish.

 Usually, gloss posters are cheaper to produce than matte photos.
 Even though they are brighter, pop more, and appear more saturated… they, in fact, use less ink, and you can print the posters on the cheaper paper weight.

-Plus the paper weight plays a major role in movie posters and that is why we dedicated a whole article on the subject.
+Plus, the paper weight plays a significant role in movie posters, which is why we dedicated a whole article on the subject.
 You will want to read this one:

 Basically, gloss reflects light, and matte absorbs light.
 So, whether you are designing your own movie poster project or you are just hanging one in your home… the light is all-important.

 If you are in charge of the design and printing process for a large blockbuster sci-fi movie, then a glossy finish will be best, especially if the poster has been designed using vectors, which will enable the printer to show off all the crisp, colorful edges, (this also helps with the typography.)

 Glossy finishes are best at getting someone’s attention from across the street, and matte is probably best if you want to marvel at the detail.

 If you are framing and hanging your favorite scary woods movie in your bedroom, then a matte finish is probably best, especially if the poster is based on a landscape photo taken on a film camera.

 Plus, if you create fan art or limited edition prints, you will most likely want to use a heavyweight matte finish paper.
 Trust me, as the artwork will look fantastic!